TheBeardedQuack/tomt_bevycss/README.md

 TOMT BevyCSS is a fork project derived from [Bevy ECSS][41], which allows the usage of a subset of [`CSS`][81] to interact with [`bevy_ecs`][53].
 It's mainly aimed to apply styling on [`bevy_ui`][52] but it can be used by any component by implementing custom properties.

-The goal of this project fork is two-fold:
+The primary goals for this project fork are as follows:
-- To provide faster update periods for downstream crates
+- Provide more frequent updates for downstream crates
+- Improve upon and expand the existing documentation, tests and examples for downstream users
-- Expand on the feature set offered by BevyECSS
+- Expand on the feature set currently offered by BevyECSS

-### Changes from BevyECSS
-#### Fixes:
-- Respects CSS rule ordering

-#### Features:
-- Support for pseudoclass
-  - Support for `:hover` and `:click` on Interaction component
-  - No additional pseudoclasses implemented at this time
-- Placeholder support for pseudoprops
-  - No pseudoproperties implemented att this time
-- Reapply styles based on ECS changes (add/modify of UI node)
-- Additonal contexts for `auto` keyword

-#### Future Goals
-- Backport fixes into BevyECSS
-- Optimise `prepare` system node tree
-- Higher level language support (LESS / SCSS / SASS)
-- Add CSS color functions

 ### Package name?